March 31, 2020

 Labeling something a product of the USA, when in fact it was never made in the USA, is extremely deceptive for one.
 It also puts local farmers who produce in the USA (and thus have higher labor costs as well as higher regulatory costs) at a huge disadvantage.
 Depending on where this beef is imported from, it’s important to understand most countries don’t even have the resources to combat serious crime in their countries, moreover go after farmers that have poor husbandry practices and don’t live up to their label's claims.
 If you’ve traveled overseas, especially to third world countries, you’ll know exactly what I mean.
 Check out this short clip from my interview on Paul Chek’s Living 4D Podcast, and watch the full interview here.

 So where can you get high-quality meat these days that satisfied the criteria of grass-fed, grass-finished, grown in a regenerative, sustainable, ethical manner?

 Opt for local grass-fed operations.
 A good example of a legit grass-fed operation would be 5 Bar Beef.
 They use zero grains, zero beta-agonists, zero GMOs, zero steroids, their cattle roam on pasture 24/7, and the farm is 100% solar powdered.
 If you're not in California, then I recommend checking out the American Grassfed Association.
 Scroll to the bottom of the site and click on the map.
 After, select your state and you’ll find what you’re looking for.

-A few of Ben's favorite sources include:
+A few of Ben's favorite sources (including one for fish!) include: